Pegiadis/Vetly/docs/SETUP_INSTRUCTIONS.md

 - [Alembic Documentation](https://alembic.sqlalchemy.org/)
 - [Docker Documentation](https://docs.docker.com/)

-## 🆘 Need Help?

-Check these files:
-- `vetly-back/README.md` - Detailed backend documentation
-- `ARCHITECTURE.md` - System architecture and design
-- `PROJECT_STRUCTURE.md` - Complete project structure guide
-- `DEPLOYMENT.md` - Production deployment guide

 ## 🎉 Success!

 If all steps completed successfully, you now have:

 ✅ PostgreSQL database running in Docker
-✅ 11 database tables with proper relationships
+✅ 10 database tables with proper relationships
 ✅ Sample data for testing
 ✅ FastAPI backend with database connectivity
 ✅ Migration system for schema changes
-✅ Authentication system ready

 **You're ready to start building the API endpoints!** 🚀